lbl-srg/obc/specification/source/codeGeneration.rst

    compile_fmu("Buildings.Controls.OBC.ASHRAE.G36_PR1.AHUs.SingleZone.Economizers.Controller")

 This will generate an FMU-ME.

-For step 3, to import the FMU-ME in a runtime environment, various tools can be used, including:
+Finally, to import the FMU-ME in a runtime environment, various tools can be used, including:

 * Tools based on Python, which could be used to interface with sMAP (http://people.eecs.berkeley.edu/~stevedh/smap2/intro.html) or